 Buying a home is an emotional purchase.
 The statistics don’t lie.
-Staging a home to look its best translates to a higher selling price.
+Staging a house to look its best translates to a higher selling price.

-8. Smart with your Money reports typical buyers look for a home for 10 weeks and view an average of 10 homes before buying.
+8. Smart with your Money reports typical buyers to look for a home for ten weeks and view an average of 10 homes before buying.

 It is always nice to have some idea about what to expect as a real estate agent.
-This data sheds some light on typical buyer behavior so new agents know what the norm is when buyers begin shopping for a home.
+In addition, this data sheds some light on typical buyer behavior, so new agents know what the norm is when buyers begin shopping for a home.